-A. Proposal should contain the following information:

-1. Completed and signed Proposal Transmittal Sheet

-- 2. Project abstract (Maximum 200 words) - 3.
+- A. Proposal should contain the following information: - 1.
+Completed and signed Proposal Transmittal Sheet - 2.
+Project abstract (Maximum 200 words) - 3.
 Project Plan, including project schedule - 4.
-Project Budget - B. The committee reserves the option to negotiate reduced project funding with selected proposers.
-Proposers should provide the following information: - 1.
-May the project be reduced in scale to a lesser amount of funds than requested?
+Project Budget (proposers are required to use Budget Form as provided) - B. The committee reserves the option to negotiate reduced project funding with selected proposers.
+Proposers should provide the following information: - May the project be reduced in scale to a lesser amount of funds than requested?
 YES NO - 2.
-If yes, specify amount and manner in which project may be reduced, and describe elements of the project that may be eliminated and still permit the project to be implemented. - C. Proposals must include a discussion of the geographic area(s) targeted for the Waste Reduction and/or Promotion/Education Program(s). - D. No performance bonds will be required for projects, however, proposals must contain a list of references of individuals and/or organizations who may be contacted by the committee for experience verification.
+If yes, specify amount and manner in which project may be reduced, and describe elements of the project that may be eliminated and still permit the project to be implemented. - C. Proposals must include a discussion of the geographic area(s) targeted for the Waste Reduction and/or Promotion/Education Program(s). - D. Performance bonds will not be required for projects, however, proposals must contain a list of references of individuals and/or organizations who may be contacted by the committee for experience verification.
 If this is not possible because the newness of the project precludes proposer's performance record, references may be supplied which speak to proposer's performance in similar, applicable areas.